rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 ## Editor support

-Syntax highlighting for vim and emacs is included in the Rust repository.
-For vim, the files are under `src/etc/vim`, and for emacs they're under `src/etc/emacs`.
+Syntax highlighting for vim is located at the [rust.vim](https://github.com/rust-lang/rust.vim) repository, and syntax highlighting for emacs is located at the [rust-mode](https://github.com/rust-lang/rust-mode) repository.
 Other editors may [[also be supported|Doc packages, editors, and other tools]].

 ## The issue tracker